kyjohnso/skysplat_blender/README.md

 # SkySplat: 3DGS Blender Toolkit

-SkySplat is a powerful Blender addon that simplifies the workflow for creating 3D Gaussian Splats from drone footage.
-It provides a comprehensive set of tools to streamline the process from video import to frame extraction and COLMAP integration.
+SkySplat is a Blender addon that simplifies the workflow for creating 3D Gaussian Splats from drone footage.
+It provides a comprehensive set of tools to streamline the process from video import to frame extraction, and loose integration of Blender with COLMAP and GraphDeco-INRIA's gaussian splatting repo.

 ## Features